It's a Wonderful Life: Filming

 Only two locations from the film survive.
-The first, the swimming pool that was unveiled during the high-school dance sequence, is located in the gymnasium at Beverly Hills High School and is still in use as of December 2023.
+The first, the swimming pool that was unveiled during the high-school dance sequence, is located in the gymnasium at Beverly Hills High School and was still in use as of December 2023.
 The second is the "Martini home" in La Cañada Flintridge, California.
 RKO's movie ranch in Encino was razed in 1954.

 The scene where young George saves his brother Harry from drowning was different in an early draft of the script.
 The boys play ice hockey on the river (which is on Potter's property) as Potter watches with disdain.
 George shoots the puck, but it goes astray and breaks the "No Trespassing" sign and lands in Potter's yard.
 Potter becomes irate and his gardener releases attack dogs, which cause the boys to flee.
 Harry falls in the ice and George saves him with the same results.

 In another draft, after he unsuccessfully attempts to consult his father about Mr. Gower and the pills, George considers asking Uncle Billy, but he is on the phone with the bank examiner.
 Billy lights his cigar and throws his match in the wastebasket.
 George turns to Tilly (who, along with Eustace, are his cousins, although not Billy's kids), but she is on the phone with her friend, Martha.
 She says, "Potter's here, the bank examiner's coming.
 It's a day of judgment."
 The wastebasket suddenly catches fire and Billy cries for help.
 Tilly runs in and puts the fire out with a pot of coffee.
 George decides to deal with the Gower situation by himself.

 According to Bobbie Anderson, in the confrontation between Mr. Gower and young George, H. B. Warner, who was drunk at the time of the drug store scene, slapped him for real and made his ear bleed, reducing him to tears.
 Warner hugged him after the scene was shot.